tangsiwei0831/portofolio/_Work/GCP.md

 # BigQuery
 In BigQuery, date type represents string that contains only date information such as "2024-06-01", while timestamp type can either be a string like "2024-06-01T17:00:00+00.00" or python datetime object. these two cannot be mixed.

+# Google Kubernetes Engine(GKE)
+## Port Forwarding
+Port forwarding is a network technique used to redirect incoming traffic from one IP address and port number combination to another.
+It’s commonly used to allow external devices or services to connect to specific resources within a private or protected network.
+This approach enables devices outside of a firewall (or within isolated network segments) to communicate with specific services hosted within the protected network by mapping an external port to an internal port.
+Kubernetes clusters typically use private networking for security, isolating the pods from direct external access.

+Command:
+    ```
+    gcloud config set project <project name>

+    gcloud container clusters get-credenials ... --zone ...

+    kubectl config set-context --current --namespace=...

+    kubectl get pods

+    kubectl port-forward <podname> 8081:8080 -n <namespace>
+    ```